-Ultimately, Gulf states’ fears came to pass, as the deal struck between Iran and the P5+1 countries will enable Iran to legitimately operate an industrial-scale nuclear program that will leave it permanently on the threshold of a nuclear weapons capability when the last of the JCPOA’s key restrictions expire in less than 15 years.
+Ultimately, their fears came true—as the deal struck between Iran and the P5+1 countries will enable Iran to legitimately operate an industrial-scale nuclear program that will leave it permanently on the threshold of a nuclear weapons capability when the last of the JCPOA’s key restrictions expire in less than 15 years.
 Iran has also drastically increased its malign regional activities since the deal’s Implementation Day, no longer encumbered by the international sanctions regime allied against it.
 These concerns fueled the Trump administration’s withdrawal from the accord in 2018.
 The reimposition of sanctions also limited the amount of funds available for Iran to fund its regional proxies and partners.
 But with the Biden administration’s continued commitment to diplomacy with Iran over the nuclear file, despite Tehran rejecting multiple offers to revive the JCPOA, these same GCC misgivings over the original deal likely will remain until Washington articulates a policy change.

 Refurbishing the U.S. alliance with the GCC States can serve as an essential pillar of a successful Mideast policy that reverses the growing chaos and instability that have afflicted the region in recent years, without the large-scale commitment of U.S. forces.

-Demonstrate a commitment to Gulf security through arms sales and security partnerships.
-The GCC states tend to act more on their own than under a unified command structure, and President Trump should offer U.S. assistance to facilitate increased coordination and interoperability among GCC forces.
+The Biden administration should demonstrate a commitment to Gulf security through arms sales and security partnerships.
+The GCC states tend to act more on their own than under a unified command structure, and President Biden should offer U.S. assistance to facilitate increased coordination and interoperability among GCC forces.
 By working collaboratively with individual GCC states and the bloc as a whole to build capacity and expertise, the U.S. can incentivize the GCC states, including occasional mavericks such as Qatar and Oman, to close ranks and uphold an achievable vision of regional security and stability.

 The U.S. can also explore the possibility of establishing a mutual defense pact with the GCC.
 Such an arrangement would potentially face domestic political obstacles, as it would obligate the U.S. to rise to the defense of parties to the treaty in the event of an attack.
 But it would also send a clear message to Tehran that the U.S. considers Gulf security to be sacrosanct, and would force Iran to alter its calculus when it comes to meddling in its neighbors’ internal affairs and seeking to destabilize the region.
 Signaling to Iran that it will face a steep cost for provoking a confrontation with our Gulf allies would likely have a strong deterrent effect.

 The GCC’s trepidation over the Iran nuclear deal is largely a function of the perception among its leaders that they were left out of the P5+1 and EU-led negotiating process and their concerns over Iranian meddling were not properly taken into account.
-President Trump should seek to formulate an ongoing consultative process between the U.S. and the EU which brings the GCC states and Israel – the nations most threatened by Iran – into the fold as the nuclear negotiations continue.
-The GCC countries should be treated as key stakeholders in a U.S.-led effort to construct a comprehensive strategy to push back against Iran’s malign regional influence, both through sanctions and military means where applicable.
-Increasing the buy-in of our Gulf allies will eliminate the trust barrier that has arisen and ensure a unified approach to confronting the Iranian menace.
+President Biden should continue to deepen an ongoing consultative process among the European Union, the United States, the GCC, and Israel, which brings the nations most threatened by Iran into the fold as the nuclear negotiations continue.
+The GCC countries should be treated as key stakeholders in a U.S.-led efforts.
+Increasing the buy-in of our Gulf allies will eliminate the trust barrier that arose during the Obama administration and ensure a unified approach to confronting the Iranian menace.
 Consultations remain important—but they are not an end in themselves.
 Integrating regional concerns into the negotiating process with Iran is what matters.

-If the Trump administration’s outreach efforts to the GCC bear fruit, the U.S. will reap a more unified and professional GCC security apparatus firmly anchored in the West’s orbit.
-By reinvigorating the GCC’s coordination with other key Mideast partners, the U.S. will benefit from a coalition of allies dedicated to stability, countering extremism, projecting U.S. values, and frustrating Iran’s bid for regional domination.
+If the Biden administration’s outreach efforts to the GCC bear fruit, the United States will reap a more unified and professional GCC security apparatus firmly anchored in the West’s orbit.
+By reinvigorating the GCC’s coordination with other key Mideast partners, Washington will benefit from a coalition of allies dedicated to stability, countering extremism, and frustrating Iran’s bid for regional domination.
 In short, refurbishing the U.S. alliance with the GCC States can serve as an essential pillar of a successful Mideast policy that reverses the growing chaos and instability that have afflicted the region in recent years, without the large-scale commitment of U.S. forces.